dmenne/FS2020Control/README.md

 ## Steam

 Steam installations are tricky, and I had to rely on @pmb2019 for debugging.
-I someone has both Store and Steam, or swapped one for the other, nasty things might happen.
+If someone has both Store and Steam installation, or swapped one for the other, nasty things might happen.
 Please report to github.

 ## Main Window